Writing Great Website Content

 We always encourage collaborative writing where multiple contributors from within the organisation get together a few times a week to write on the content doc together.
 This helps to bring different perspectives, skill sets, and ideas to the table, avoids writer's block, and makes the process more enjoyable which can lead to a more well-rounded and engaging final product.
 Collaborative writing can also help to ensure consistency and accuracy throughout the content, as multiple people are able to review and provide feedback on each other's work.
 We’ve found that the content creation process works best when content is created from within organisations rather than outsourcing it.

-Write your meta descriptions first
+Write your meta descriptions and opening paragraph first

 Write headings that tell a story